-At TwentyOneDental, we take preventive dental Hygiene care extremely seriously.
-Our clinical team are trained to diagnose and treat gum disease, so that small problems don’t become big ones
+At TwentyOneDental, we take preventive dental hygiene care extremely seriously.
+Our Dental Hygienist and clinical team are trained to diagnose and treat gum disease, so that small problems don’t become big ones

 Bleeding gums are not normal – they are a sign of gum disease.
 The good news is that gum disease is preventable and can be treated if caught early enough.